Welcome to St Peter’s Catholic School

 If your child is eligible for free school meals he/she will access meals the same way as other students, via the cashless system.
 The daily allowance provided to those eligible is £2.50, parents may top this up using the ParentPay system if required.

 Who should fill the application form in?

-The students Parent/Carer will need to complete the application form or apply via the telephone to the Children’s Information Service.
+The students Parent/Carer will need to complete the application form or apply via the online link: How to apply for free school meals (bcpcouncil.gov.uk) the Children’s Information Service.